-Limit Additional Guidance Mileage Allowance for all expenses HM Revenue & Customs approved rate As per advice and guidance issued by HMRC 19/20 Rate = £0.45p per mile (over 10,000 miles = £0.25p per mile) Petty Cash/Card Imprest £nil (All Schools should be cashless from 01/01/2019) N/A Corporate Credit Card In accordance with Budget holder limits - to be agreed with the Director of Finance & HR All credit card transactions managed centrally through Lead Finance and HR (See also Appendix B) Safe Cheque Limits £10,000 Cheques per safe (per School) Detailed by Insurance Provider Inventory Register £1,000 plus items that are portable and attractive (e.g. iPads, laptops etc.) Any queries to Director of Finance & HR Asset Register £1,000 As stated in Financial Statements and to include Depreciation formula, or as prescribed by Funding criteria.
-Compensation Payments Under £20,000 To be approved by: Head of HR Director of Finance & HR, and CEO Compensation Payments Up to £50,000 To be approved by Remuneration Committee, as delegated by Trustees Compensation Payments Over £50,000 Reported to the Secretary of State via the EAFA (guidance and reporting forms on ESFA website).
+Туре Limit Additional Guidance Mileage Allowance for all expenses HM Revenue & Customs approved rates 2020-21 for petrol, diesel, hybrid and electric vehicles As per advice and guidance issued by HMRC HMRC Mileage rates 2020-21 HMRC Mileage rates 2020-21 (electric) Subsistence Qualifying travel> 5 hours £5 Qualifying travel >10 hours £10 Qualifying travel >15 hours £25 & when travel is ongoing after 8pm As per advice and guidance issued by HMRC If rates are exceeded Tax/NIC is due on excess Petty Cash £nil (All Schools should be cashless from 01/01/2019) N/A Corporate Credit Card In accordance with Budget holder limits - to be agreed with the Director of Finance & HR All credit card transactions managed centrally through Lead Finance and HR (See also Appendix B) Money Expense (premises, locked safe, in transit, private residence) Limits as per RPA RPA Money Expense Limits

+Inventory Register £1,000 plus items that are portable and attractive (e.g. iPads, laptops etc.) Any queries to Director of Finance & HR Capitalisation Limit for Fixed Assets £5,000 As stated in Financial Statements and to include Depreciation formula, or as prescribed by Funding criteria.
+Compensation & Severance Payments Under £20,000 To be approved by: Head of HR Director of Finance & HR, and CEO Compensation & Severance Payments Up to £50,000 To be approved by Remuneration Committee, as delegated by Trustees Compensation & Over £50,000 Requires ESFA prior approval Severance Payments (non-statutory/non- contractual) (gross, before deductions) Refer AFH sections 5.6-5.17 Ex - gratia payments All Requires ESFA prior approval Related party transactions £20,000 single or cumulative value in any one financial year Requires ESFA prior approval